genn-team/genn/README.md

 ## Installation

-You can download GeNN either as a zip file of a stable release or a snapshot of the most recent stable version or the unstable development version using the Git version control system.
+You can download GeNN either as a zip file of a stable release, checkout the development version using the Git version control system or use our Docker image.

 ### Downloading a release
 Point your browser to https://github.com/genn-team/genn/releases